Dieterbe/dieterblog/content/posts/software-values.md

 This falls back again to people need software that meets their needs.
 I don't think anyone sees it as a benefit when functionality you need was written by a 3rd party or volunteer rather than by the main author or than the vendor you're working with.
 In fact, if it was the main vendor that did it, you can reasonably expect it to be better understood by the vendor and therefore better supported.
 Although, sometimes innovations come from 3rd parties.
 (I've seen this firsthand, where some of the best aspects of the database I worked on were contributed by a customer)

 In summary, the most appealing aspect of of open/free software is that it may function somewhat as an insurance policy if you're an SME or individual.
-Sometimes OSS leads to better quality software, but it's also common for OSS to undermine the economical feasability of software and completely undermine the projects development or even cause premature death.
+Sometimes OSS leads to better quality software, but it's also common for OSS to undermine the economical feasibility of software and completely undermine the projects development or even cause premature death.

 # Actually relevant software values